Jamiestewart02/Drip-Website/README.md

 # Drip-Website
-A Ecommerce website that was designed as a second year project
+A Ecommerce website developed for a year 2 project in Web application development.
+This project was developed as a group project Credits: Darren Gallagher, Alan McSeveney, Anthony Wade , Eunan Ledgewood and myself.